Entropy and diffusion characterize mutation accumulation and biological information loss: Introduction

 Superficially, the signature of entropy whittling at organism genomes across time may be recognized as the accumulation of deleterious mutations.
 As deleterious mutations accumulate, information disperses.
 Mutation accumulation is notably a familiar concept to aging biology, being among the oldest concepts in the field in one form or another.\cite{medawar_unsolved_1952, szilard_nature_1959, orgel_maintenance_1963}.
 The idea of accumulating errors leading to critical breakdowns of biological systems is referred to as a ``error catastrophe" or ``mutation catastrophe".
 A modern version of mutation catastrophe is supported by some evidence; DNA mutations do accumulate over time in cells over a lifespan.\cite{milholland_mutation_2017,vijg_dna_2021, cagan_somatic_2022}.
-However, we note that mutation accumulation need not only refer to DNA, if the definition is broadened: what is epigenetic information loss, if it is not the accumulation of (epi)mutations?
-While acknowledging the importance of DNA mutations in the aging process \cite{lopez-otin_hallmarks_2023}, for example in the emergence of cancer \cite{tomasetti_variation_2015}, the field has been emphasizing for years that epimutations likely also have a proximal role to play in both aging and cancer.
-Compounding evidence \cite{rando_aging_2012} and recent experimentation \cite{yang_loss_2023} have highlighted the need for a model that includes, or even emphasizes the importance of epigenetic information in aging.
+However, we note that mutation accumulation need not only refer to DNA, if the definition is broadened: what is epigenetic information loss, if it is not the accumulation of (epi)mutations, and what of everything else going awry in cells in aging?
+While acknowledging the importance of DNA mutations in the aging process \cite{lopez-otin_hallmarks_2023}, for example in the emergence of cancer \cite{tomasetti_variation_2015}, the field has been emphasizing that epimutations likely also have a proximal role to play in both aging and cancer.
+Compounding evidence \cite{rando_aging_2012} and recent experimentation \cite{yang_loss_2023} have highlighted the need for a model that includes the importance of more than just DNA mutation.
 Ideally, a theory should be flexible to account for aging of all sorts, even for organisms that age over the course of days, such as in \emph{E. coli}.